Chinese police detain 11 over deadly Tianjin skyscraper fire

 It said the companies responsible for the renovations had left a fire prevention water tank empty, rendering firefighting equipment useless and allowing the fire to spread quickly.

-Fire safety has come under scrutiny in China after a deadly blaze last month killed 19 in the far southern fringe of Beijing, which has led to citywide evictions seen by some people as unfairly targeting the vulnerable underclass.
+Fire safety has come under scrutiny and attracted increased media attention in China after a deadly blaze last month killed 19 in the far southern fringe of Beijing, which has led to citywide evictions seen by some people as unfairly targeting the vulnerable underclass.

+Sparks from drilling work caused a blaze at a warehouse storing rubber products in a logistics park in China’s eastern Shandong province on Friday, though no casualties were reported.

+On Sunday, another fire broke out at a small insulation factory in Xian, in northwestern Shaanxi province.
+No casualties were reported.

 All but one of the dead in the Tianjin fire were renovation workers who were sleeping on site, against regulations.
 All were men and all were migrant workers from other Chinese provinces.